 The Carriere® Motion™ Class III Appliance

-The Carriere Motion Class III Appliance is used at the beginning of treatment, before Dr. Nuckles places your braces or aligners.
+The Carriere Motion Class III Appliance is used at the beginning of treatment, before Dr. Nuckles or Dr. Van Allen places your braces or aligners.
 It helps reduce overall treatment time by several months, allowing you to spend less time in braces!